top of page

 Fees

-The coaching and healing approach I offer is informed by several manual therapy and mind-body coaching/fields of study such as Upledger Craniosacral Therapy, Biodynamic Craniosacral therapy, various myofascial techniques, Polyvagal Theory, parts work/Internal Family Systems, Brain Spotting, Tension Myositis Syndrome (TMS)/Psycho-Physiologic Disorder (PPD)/Mind-Body and Ontological and Somatic Embodiment coaching.
+The coaching approach I offer is informed by several mind-body coaching/fields of study such as Polyvagal Theory, parts work/Internal Family Systems, Brain Spotting, Neuroplastic/Mind-Body, Ontological and Somatic Embodiment coaching.
 Please see info below and video's I've linked for more information!

 The Polyvagal Theory (PVT)